Enxhis/Assignment9-readme-Generator/Develop/README.md

-# Good Read Me Generator
+# Good README Generator

   ## Description
-  It is important to create a quality README with information about the app.
-This is a command-line application that allows a project creater to generate quick and easy README.
+  It is important to create quality README with information about the app.
+This is a command-line application that allows a project createor to generate quick and easy README.

   ## Licence Badge
   ![License badge](https://img.shields.io/badge/license-MIT-green)